PatriciaDaher/sqlalchemy-challenge/README.md

 This project involves analyzing climate data for Honolulu, Hawaii, using SQLAlchemy, Pandas, and Matplotlib.
 The analysis is based on a SQLite database containing weather station and measurement data.
 The project includes data exploration, visualization, and the creation of a Flask API to present the analyzed data.

 ## Project Structure
-The repository is organized as follows: sqlalchemy-challenge
+The repository is organized as follows:\
-│
+sqlalchemy-challenge\
+│\
-├── SurfsUp
+├── SurfsUp\
-├── Resources/ # Folder containing the SQLite database │ └── hawaii.sqlite
+├── Resources/ # Folder containing the SQLite database\
-│ └── hawaii_measurements.csv
+│ └── hawaii.sqlite\
-│ └── hawaii_stations.csv
+│ └── hawaii_measurements.csv\
-│
+│ └── hawaii_stations.csv\
+│\
-├── climate_starter.ipynb # Jupyter Notebook for climate analysis
+├── climate_starter.ipynb # Jupyter Notebook for climate analysis\
-├── app.py # Flask API script
+├── app.py # Flask API script\
-└── README.md # Project documentation
+└── README.md # Project documentation\

-Copy

 ## Data Exploration and Analysis
 The project involves two main parts: climate data analysis and the creation of a Flask API.